Yvand/hugo-AzureCP/content/en/docs/usage/register-application/index.md

 1. Click on "Register"
 1. Click on "API permissions"
     * Remove the default permission.
     * Add a permission > Select "Microsoft Graph" > "Application permissions".
-Select "Group.Read.All" and "User.Read.All"
+Select `Group.Read.All` and `User.Read.All`.
     * Click on "Grant admin consent for TenantName" > Yes
 1. Click on "Certificates & secrets": AzureCP supports both a certificate and a secret, choose either option depending on your needs.